TainanApps/chuckNorris/README.md

-# Chuck Norris Joke API exercise
+# Chuck Norris Joke API

 ![chuck norris cool pic](https://images02.military.com/sites/default/files/2021-04/chucknorris.jpeg)

+## Objectives

 Create a website that reads the Chuck Norris API and displays the jokes to the screen.

 After completing this exercise you will know how to:

+### Javascript
 - Work with `json` data
-- Call an external website endpoint to read their json data
+- Call an API (application program interface) and read it's data
-- Understand how to use the async `fetch ` function
+- Understand how to interact with web sites asynchronously using async `fetch ` function
-- Use dropdowns and read their values
+- Read dropdown selections and their values
-- Automatically fill dropdown lists
+- Automatically fill dropdown lists in HTML using Javascript

+### HTML
+- Create dropdown lists
+- Add images

+### CSS
+- Use Flexbox styling to format elements
+- Style buttons
+### Integration
+- Understand relationship between Javascript (JS), HTML, and CSS
+- Explain this relationship
+  - JS-> HTML <-CSS

 ---